-The Taipa Village food street is also home to a number of trendy food stuff that tourists can try, such as the pork chop bun.
+The Taipa Village food street is also home to a number of trendy foodstuff that tourists can try, such as the pork chop bun.
 Ramen shops and a host of other Asian food restaurants are also present in the area.

 Taipa Houses Museum (Casas-Museu da Taipa)

 If you don’t have the free tourist guides with you, fret not as it’s easy to find your way to the museum.
-Just follow the throng of tourists who seemed to be wandering where to go next at the end of Rua do Cunha.
+Just follow the throng of tourists who seemed to be wondering where to go next at the end of Rua do Cunha.
 Often times they’d figure out the path to the Taipa Houses Museum.
 That’s exactly what we did.

-The Taipa Houses-Museum are a group of restored antique houses in the style of Portuguese architecture.
+The Taipa Houses-Museum is a group of restored antique houses in the style of Portuguese architecture.
 According to the official Taipa Village tourism site, the residences used to face a lake during the early 1920s.
 The Macau Civil and Municipal Affairs Bureau manages the site, which features items that depict the way of life during the Portuguese occupation of Macau.

 How to go to Taipa Village from Cotai Sands

 There are two bus route options that can take you to Taipa from Sands Cotai Central.
-The first one is by via Rotunda Do Istmo at City of Dreams (bus 50).
-The other one is via the 25X bus at the border gate of Estrada Do Istmo in the Venetian Macau.
+The first one is via Rotunda Do Istmo at City of Dreams (bus 50).
+The other one is via the 25X bus at the border gate of Estrada Do Istmo in Venetian Macau.
 Both buses will stop by the roundabout at Leonel Sousa, from where you can walk to Taipa.
 In my honest opinion, however, the most fun way to go to Taipa Village is by walking.